hydr0nium/mimir/README.md

+# THIS PROJECT IS CURRENTLY BEING REFORM INTO SOMETHING ELSE!

 # Mimir - The All Knowing Pentesting Tool

 mimir is a pentest lookup and install tool.
 It can lookup common tools, privesc techniques like GTFOBins and CVE's and install pentest software.